-Boxcar acne scars form when long-term, inflammatory acne is healing and the body doesn’t make enough collagen during the healing process.
+Boxcar acne scars are a type of acne scar that forms when long-term, inflammatory acne is healing and the body doesn’t make enough collagen during the healing process.
 The inflammation and lack of collagen during the acne lesion healing causes the scar to sink more deeply into the skin.

 What are boxcar scars?

 Like other types of scars, boxcar scars are easier to treat the shallower they are.
 Deeper scars mean more layers of skin are affected and damaged, meaning more layers have to heal and come off for the scarring appearance to diminish, which is why deeper acne scars are harder to treat, and take more time to treat.

 The location of the scarring, your skin type, and redness of the scarring also impact the treatment and the difficulty of the boxcar scar treatment.

 - Microneedling: You can do microneedling in-office of a dermatologist, or using a dermaroller or dermapen device in your own home.
 Microneedling, similar to other invasive treatments, can’t be done everyday, as the skin needs time to heal and regenerate after each procedure.
 At-home microneedling can be done once every week to four weeks, and professional in-clinic microneedling usually needs 4 weeks in-between each session due to the deeper needles more intensive microneedling.

 Microneedling is effective because it works to remove the top layer of skin while at the same time stimulating the skin’s collagen production and healing response to help remove damaged skin and reveal healthy new skin underneath.